Zuckerberg tells Harvard we need a new social contract of equal opportunity

 Target just gave Casper $75 million

-Mark Zuckerberg believes we can fix the world through big projects, equal opportunity, and building both local and global community.
-In his Harvard commencement speech today, he outlined a plan “to create a world where every single person has a sense of purpose.”
+Mark Zuckerberg’s Harvard commencement centered around how we can improve life through big projects, equal opportunity, and building both local and global community.
+He outlined a plan “to create a world where every single person has a sense of purpose.”

 Rather than focusing on the opportunities for the Harvard students graduating in front of him, he urged the students to ignite opportunities for those less fortunate.
 And instead of shying away from the fact that technology is creating new challenges for the underprivileged, he said we need to address automation’s impact on employment head on.